DarkRelay-Security-Labs/DVL-Damn-Vulnerable-Libary-Android-Application/README.md

 Install the damn vulnerable library application on an emulator or Android device.

-Connect to DarkRelay VPN (email training@darkrelay.com to request for a VPN file(Pricing:$5 or 500 INR per month))
+Connect to DarkRelay VPN (email training@darkrelay.com to request for a VPN file(Pricing:$5 or 500 INR per month)).

-Start penetration testing the Damn Vulnerable Libary application.
+Start penetration testing the damn vulnerable library application.